 Make any pie crusts you need well ahead of time and freeze them until you are ready to assemble and bake your pies.
 I don’t freeze the crusts in the pie plates, I prefer to freeze the dough in discs wrapped in plastic wrap, then roll them out after they’ve thawed.
 This is the pie crust recipe I use.

 If you’re making homemade ice cream make it well ahead of time.
 Ice cream will last in the freezer for weeks.
 I make this Pumpkin Ice Cream weeks ahead of Thanksgiving.

 To save yourself some stress you can do most of the prep work and prepare most Thanksgiving side dishes the day before for the big day!

 You can also make your mashed potatoes ahead of time with this Make Ahead Mashed Potatoes recipe.
 This is a 2-step recipe that helps cut your prep time for the big dinner!

-I used to think that pies and cakes were best the day they were made, but I have since learned that they’re actually better the next day.
+I used to think that pies, cakes and desserts were best the day they were made, but I have since learned that they’re actually better the next day.
 I think the reason for this is that they have time to rest and set properly.
+Pumpkin pie, apple pie and pecan pie are great make-ahead pies.
+This pumpkin delight is also a perfect make ahead dessert.
 So definitely make your pies and cakes the day before the big dinner.